 But technology isn’t the only thing that can make your website slow.
 Old themes are one of the main causes of slow websites.
 Other causes include cluttered UIs, an overabundance of unnecessary or unoptimized links, and heavy image and video files.

 It’s all about data safety today.
 Users’ personal and financial information is often digitalized and stored on website servers.
 For example, your medical history is likely stored on the servers of your healthcare provider.
 Outdated security measures will cave under modern hacking attacks, and at times, even a year-old technology can be outdated.
 A hacked server can be used for spam.

 Moreover, all the user data contained on it will be compromised and can even be stolen if you don’t keep up with the newest means of data protection.
 Regularly updating your website and content management system (CMS) is a must, and if your website uses custom-built security, see that it’s compliant with the latest standards.

 Reason #6: Provide flexibility

 Today, if your website doesn’t have a mobile version, you can just throw it away.
-According to Statista over half of all website traffic (52.2%) was mobile-generated.
+According to Statista, in 2021, over half of all website traffic (54.4%) was mobile-generated.
 Globally.
 Granted, in some countries, this number will be lower.
 But in others, it will be higher.
 This trend has led to what we now call mobile-first website development.
 As the name suggests, it’s when websites are created for mobile initially and are later adapted for desktop browsers.